imytk/ALIFE_Public_Expo/Zone 6 - Fundamentals 3 - Complexity From Simplicity/placards/zone_6_placard_v2.md

 Think of a bustling ant colony, a thriving rainforest, or your own human brain.
 No central blueprint dictates their every action.
 Instead, their functionality and adaptability emerge from countless, simple local interactions.
 This fundamental concept of how complexity can arise from such surprising simplicity is a cornerstone of Artificial Life.

-# Local Rules, Global Patterns
+# Feedback Loops and Global Patterns

 The principle of complexity from simplicity is currently at play all around us, influencing everything from the traffic on our roads to the trends in our social circles.